SudoMike/mcp-browser-devtools/README.md

 - `modulePath` (required): Path to hooks module (relative to config file)
 - `envPath` (optional): Path to .env file (relative to config file)
 - `scenarios` (optional): Named scenarios mapping to hook functions
+  - Each scenario must have a `use` field specifying the hook function name
+  - Each scenario can optionally have a `description` field to help the LLM choose which scenario to use
+  - Example:
+    ```json
+    "scenarios": {
+      "default": {
+        "use": "startDefault",
+        "description": "Start the app as a guest user on the homepage"
+      },
+      "loggedIn": {
+        "use": "startLoggedIn",
+        "description": "Start with a logged-in test user on the dashboard"
+      }
+    }
+    ```

 ### `policy`